-For five USC Annenberg graduate students in the communication management program, what started out as a class-wide project for a new brand storytelling and experiential marketing communication course turned into an appointment at the literal Barbie Dream House.
+For five USC Annenberg graduate students in the communication management program, what started out as a class-wide project for a new brand storytelling and experiential communication course turned into an appointment at the literal Barbie Dream House.

-As part of adjunct faculty member Anne Framroze’s “Storytelling, Culture, and Experiential Marketing” class in spring 2019, the students learned different types of storytelling, including social cause storytelling, narratives about self-branding and narrative theories.
+As part of adjunct faculty member Anne Framroze’s “Storytelling, Culture, and Experiential Communication” class in spring 2019, the students learned different types of storytelling, including social cause storytelling, narratives about self-branding and narrative theories.
 “Students entering this field need to be conversant in a variety of different modes of narrative development,” Framroze said.

 The final project — facilitated by a connection that Dean Willow Bay forged — focused on a single brand, Barbie, and offered students the opportunity to work with professionals both from Mattel, the toy company that owns the Barbie brand, and with BBDO San Francisco, the global advertising agency that handles the Barbie account.

 For this project, the class was divided into six teams, each assigned a brief to create a communication plan for a particular aspect of the Barbie brand.
 Sierra Murdock, Ceren Oney, Ozodi Onyeabor, Steven Villescas, and Ariel Young — all second-year master’s students who graduated in 2019 — were tasked with coming up with an idea centered on the “benefits of play” for Barbie.

 Jim Lesser, president and CEO of BBDO San Francisco, worked with the students over several class sessions, said one of the most valuable aspects of the class was how much the assignments mirrored a real-world client-pitch from an agency.
 “One of the most important aspects of working for an advertising agency, or really any form of professional communication firm, is that it’s a team sport,” Lesser said.
 “The most important creative skill we hire for is the ability to collaborate.”